CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 <!--- @@author A0139481Y -->
 #### <a id="tag"></a>8.
 Modifying the taglist: `addtag` / `deltag`
-1) Adding more tags
+1) Adding more tags <br>
 Format: `addtag INDEX t=TAGS [t=MORE_TAGS]`

 If you wish to add additional tags to any existing tasks, you can do it by typing the following: `addtag INDEX t=TAGS [t=MORE_TAGS]` <br>

 Note that adding tags and editing tags are different commands.
-Edit tags will remove all tags and add in the editted tag.
+Edit tags will remove all tags and add in the edited tag.
 This addtag command will just append the new tag behind any existing tag names.

 Example:
 * `list today`<br>
   `addtag 2 t=tonight`<br>
    Adds the "tonight" tag to the 2nd task in the list.

-2) Deleting a particular tag
+2) Deleting a particular tag <br>
 Format: `deltag INDEX t=TAGS [t=MORE_TAGS]`

 Is you wish to remove specific tags from the list of tags, simply type in `deltag INDEX t=TAGS [t=MORE_TAGS]` to remove it/them.